CLI Commands

 Required Options

-: Path to the directory containing your markdown files-d, --destination <notionPageUrl>
+: Path to a markdown file or directory containing your markdown files-d, --destination <notionPageUrl>

 : URL of the parent Notion page where content will be synchronized-k, --notion-api-key <notionApiKey>